0chain/zboxcli/README.md

 ## Transfer allocation ownership

 `transferallocation` changes the owner of an allocation.
-Only a curator, previously added by an
-[addcurator](#add-curator) command can change an allocation's ownership.
+Only a curator, previously added by an [addcurator](#add-curator) command can change an allocation's ownership.

-`transferallocation` does not move any funds, only changes the owner, owner public key field of the allocation.
+`transferallocation` does not move any funds, only changes the owner, and the owner's public key.

 | Parameter     | Required | Description             | Valid Values |
 |---------------|----------|-------------------------|--------------|